amzn/selling-partner-api-docs/README.md

 ## Selling Partner API Documentation

-Check out the deployed API documentation.

-This repository contains documentation for developers to use to call Selling Partner APIs.
+This repository contains [documentation](https://docs.contour.so/amzn/selling-partner-api-docs/) for developers to use to call Selling Partner APIs.
 You can find the API models in and currently available client helper code in the [selling-partner-api-models](https://github.com/amzn/selling-partner-api-models) repo.

 The [selling-partner-api-models/models](https://github.com/amzn/selling-partner-api-models/tree/main/models) directory contains all of the currently available Selling Partner API models.

 The [selling-partner-api-models/clients](https://github.com/amzn/selling-partner-api-models/tree/main/clients) directory contains a [Java library](https://github.com/amzn/selling-partner-api-models/tree/main/clients/sellingpartner-api-aa-java) and a [C# library](https://github.com/amzn/selling-partner-api-models/tree/main/clients/sellingpartner-api-aa-csharp) with mustache templates for use with [swagger-codegen](https://swagger.io/tools/swagger-codegen/) to generate client libraries with authentication and authorization functionality included.
 The templates are located in *resources/swagger-codegen*.

-Please see the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/developer-guide/SellingPartnerApiDeveloperGuide.md) for instructions to get started.
+Please see the [Selling Partner API Developer Guide](https://docs.contour.so/amzn/selling-partner-api-docs/manual-1eu2gou706yo000000000) for instructions to get started.

 The [guides](https://github.com/amzn/selling-partner-api-docs/tree/main/guides) directory contains various API user guides such as the [developer guide](https://github.com/amzn/selling-partner-api-docs/tree/main/guides/developer-guide).